-- Handover of debt to debt collectors (1) - Debts which have been outstanding for more than 90 days from due date may be handed over to debt collectors appointed by the Municipality for the purposes of collecting such debt. - The relevant debt collectors must ensure that the stipulations contained in the NCA with respect to incidental credit are duly complied with.

-- (c) If the debt collectors are unsuccessful in collecting the debt within 90 days of same being handed over, the debt may be handed over for the recovery thereof by means of formal litigation processes. - (d) Only the Chief Financial Officer may hand over debts to attorneys for collection, and the Chief Financial Officer shall hand such debts over to attorneys for collection if they have not been collected by debt collectors within the aforementioned period of ninety (90) days, unless the Chief Financial Officer is of the opinion that it shall not be cost effective to do so. - (e) If the Chief Financial Officer is of the opinion that it is appropriate to do so (such as in cases of urgency), he or she may hand over debts for collection to attorneys at any time prior to the expiration of any of the periods referred to above and without first handing them to debt collectors. - (f) The following types of debt will not be handed over to debt collectors. - Debts of indigent customers that are registered as indigent at the date of handover. - (ii) Government debt. - (iii) Debt that is being paid off as per an arrangement with the customer. - (g) The process of collecting debt by debt collectors includes:-. - (i) Phoning of customers. - (ii) Sending an sms to customers. - (iii) Sending out demand letters. - (iv) Making arrangements with customers to pay off debt in terms of the Council's credit control and debt collection policy. - (v) Making follow-up contact with customers on unpaid arrangements. - (2) Handover of debt for formal litigation processes - (a) Debts which have been outstanding for more than 90 days from due date may be handed over to attorneys appointed by the Municipality for the purposes of collecting such debt through legal collection. - (b) The following types of debt will not be handed over to attorneys:- - Debt of approved indigent customers that has not yet been written off by the council. - (ii) Debt that is being paid off as per an arrangement with the customer. - (c) The process of legal collection includes:- - (i) Final demands for payment to customers. - (ii) Emolument attachment orders on customer's salaries. - (iii) Summons issued for debt to be paid. - (iv) Default judgment be obtained against the customer. - (v) The attachment of moveable properties and sale in execution of moveable property - (vi) The attachment of immoveable property and the sale of immoveable property. - (3) Withholding or off setting grants-in-aid.
+- (1) Handover of debt to debt collectors - (a) Debts which have been outstanding for more than 90 days from due date may be handed over to debt collectors appointed by the Municipality for the purposes of collecting such debt. - (b) The relevant debt collectors must ensure that the stipulations contained in the NCA with respect to incidental credit are duly complied with. - (c) If the debt collectors are unsuccessful in collecting the debt within 90 days of same being handed over, the debt may be handed over for the recovery thereof by means of formal litigation processes. - (d) Only the Chief Financial Officer may hand over debts to attorneys for collection, and the Chief Financial Officer shall hand such debts over to attorneys for collection if they have not been collected by debt collectors within the aforementioned period of ninety (90) days, unless the Chief Financial Officer is of the opinion that it shall not be cost effective to do so.
+No further specific approval would be required to "top up" accounts already approved as per prior handed over accounts. - (e) If the Chief Financial Officer is of the opinion that it is appropriate to do so (such as in cases of urgency), he or she may hand over debts for collection to attorneys at any time prior to the expiration of any of the periods referred to above and without first handing them to debt collectors. - (f) The following types of debt will not be handed over to debt collectors. - (i) Debts of indigent customers that are registered as indigent at the date of handover. - (ii) Government debt. - (iii) Debt that is being paid off as per an arrangement with the customer, provided that the customer do not default on the arrangement. - (g) The process of collecting debt by debt collectors includes: -. - (i) Phoning of customers. - (ii) Sending an sms to customers. - (iii) Sending out demand letters. - (iv) Making arrangements with customers to pay off debt in terms of the Council's credit control and debt collection policy. - (v) Making follow-up contact with customers on unpaid arrangements.

+(2) Handover of debt for formal litigation processes

+- (a) Debts which have been outstanding for more than 90 days from due date may be handed over to attorneys appointed by the Municipality for the purposes of collecting such debt through legal collection. - (b) The following types of debt will not be handed over to attorneys:- - Debt of approved indigent customers that has not yet been written off by the council. - (ii) Debt that is being paid off as per an arrangement with the customer, provided that the customer does not default. - (c) The process of legal collection includes:- - Final demands for payment to customers. - (ii) Emolument attachment orders on customer's salaries. - (iii) Summons issued for debt to be paid. - (iv) Default judgment be obtained against the customer. - (v) The attachment of moveable properties and sale in execution of moveable property - (vi) The attachment of immoveable property and the sale of immoveable property. - (3) Withholding or off setting grants-in-aid.